 Mason Allen was an exceptionally kind and caring young man.
 Personal accounts of classmates and those who attended his elementary school underscored how he would seek out those who were excluded, isolated and in need of a kind word or deed.
 Mason was also an honor roll student, part of the school district’s gifted program.
 In his honor, the MCAMF will make a monetary award to one student matriculating from the elementary and middle schools Mason attended, and the high school he planned to attend.

 Each year, the MCAMF will hold several events to raise awareness about pediatric cancer, and specifically about osteosarcoma – the most common bone cancer affecting children and young adults.
-Funds raised will support osteosarcoma research through the funding of promising studies in partnership with the Children’s Oncology Group and Make It Better Agents.
+Funds raised will support osteosarcoma research through the funding of promising studies in partnership with the Children’s Oncology Group Foundation.